sao-eht/ehthops/docs/source/components.rst

 - Stage **5.+close** applies global fringe closing solutions.

 The post-processing stages are not part of the main pipeline workflow, but are run as needed.
 - Stage 6 (**6.uvfits**) creates uvfits files from the fringe-fitted data in mk4 format.
 Starting from this stage, the uvfits files are used as inputs for the subsequent stages.
 - Stage 7 (**7.apriori**) performs apriori amplitude calibration (after deriving SEFDs using metadata from *antab*, *vex*, and *array.txt* files) and field angle rotation correction.
+- Stage 8 (**8.+polcal**) performs R/L gain ratio calibration.

 Automatic simultaneous multi-band data processing is not supported by the pipeline yet.
 Each band is processed independently.
-To avoid code duplication, symbolic links to scripts in band 1 (**hops-b1**) are used to run other bands.
+To avoid code duplication, symbolic links to scripts in band 1 (**hops-b1**) are placed in the directories corresponding to the other bands.

 .. _data-organization: